 (tick or cross will appear if correct or incorrect)

-Narrator text: Carbon is released when the machines fill the bottles with liquid.
+Narrator text: Carbon is released when machines fill plastic bottles with liquid.
 (ANIMATION OF CONVEYOR BELT)

 (Will appear after information text has been read) Tap one of the buttons below to select which step you think comes next!

-Button 1: The bottles are packaged.
-[X] Button 2: Electricity is used in shops and restaurants that store the plastic bottles Button 3: Oil is transported.
+Button 1: Plastic bottles are packaged.
+[X] Button 2: Electricity is used in shops and restaurants selling plastic bottles.
+Button 3: Oil is transported to treatment plants.

 Slide 8